ssorj/ssorj.github.io/_input/projects/transom.md

     $ cd transom/
     transom$ source devel.sh

-The 'devel' make target uses the environment established by 'devel.sh' to install and test your checkout.
+The `devel` make target uses the environment established by `devel.sh` to install and test your checkout.

     transom$ make devel